 Many non-invasive encapsulated/well circumscribed follicular variants of papillary thyroid carcinoma can now be reclassified under the new designation NIFTP.
 This shift in nomenclature arose as an effort to encourage conservative management of these lesions given their extremely low risk of structural recurrence.
-It it is noteworthy that the impact of this change worldwide varies according to countries.
-For example, many cases designated as NIFTP today were labelled in parts of Asia including Australia, as follicular adenomas and thus this new designation will have little effect on the practice of these pathologists.
-NIFTP remains an actionable surgical disease, albeit with a more conservative approach.
 As NIFTP is not overtly malignant, it is technically not required to report these under this cancer protocol.
-However it is encouraged to include them in the overall pathology report, though only limited parameters are relevant, namely size, laterality, and margin status.
+However, it is encouraged to include them in the overall pathology report, though only limited parameters are relevant, namely size, laterality, and margin status.

-It must be noted that not all tumours previously designated as non-invasive follicular variant of papillary thyroid carcinoma would qualify as NIFTP.
-Several exclusionary criteria have been put forth in the initial publication of this entity in order to ensure that the NIFTP category remains indolent11 and are as follows: solid/trabecular or insular growth ≥30%, ≥1% true papillary growth (for more explanation see below), psammoma bodies, tumour necrosis, ≥3 mitosis/10 high power fields (HPFs) at 400x magnification, tall cell, columnar, or cribriform morular morphology.
+It must be noted that not all tumours previously designated as non-invasive follicular variant of papillary thyroid carcinoma would qualify as NIFTP.18 Several exclusionary criteria have been put forth in the initial publication of this entity and updated in the current WHO Classification2 in order to ensure that the NIFTP category remains indolent18 and are as follows: solid/trabecular or insular growth ≥30%, ≥1% true papillary growth , presence of psammoma bodies, tumour necrosis, ≥3 mitosis/2 mm2, BRAF p.V600E mutation by immunohistochemistry or genotyping, morphology of another PTC subtype (such as tall cell).
 A key requirement for a NIFTP diagnosis is that the entire lesional border has been submitted for histologic evaluation.
 When a tumour fulfils these inclusion and exclusion criteria, NIFTP designation is appropriate.
-Of note, subcentimeter NIFTP and NIFTP with oncocytic features have been shown to have an outcome similar to NIFTP.
-12,13
+Of note, subcentimeter NIFTP and NIFTP with oncocytic features have been shown to have an outcome similar to NIFTP and now are accepted NIFTP subtypes in the current WHO Classification.2,19,20 Encapsulated non-invasive follicular patterned tumours that contain NIFTP exclusion criteria should be termed Encapsulated non-invasive papillary carcinoma with a note highlighting the reason why they are not labelled as NIFTP